apache/ode-console/README.md

 1. Copy contents of `/dist` after building to the exploded webapp folder of ODE within a web container, e.g. Tomcat.
 2. Change the endpoint references IMAPI_ENDPOINT, PMAPI_ENDPOINT and DSAPI_ENDPOINT to point to your ODE installation and serve ODE console from what ever webserver you like.
 ODE console is a single page app that has no specific server-side requirements.
 When ODE and ODE console are exposed on different hosts and ports, make sure that ODE sets correct CORS headers so that the console can access ODE's endpoints.

+## GSoC Project Documentation

+This section provides [links](https://docs.google.com/document/d/1Us16u4Do72qY9VbVx0DePPzUcRA9pq0bh5c7vF4DlJ8/edit?usp=sharing) to the documentation about key functionalities and implementations with screenshots attached.
+It has been mainly adapted for developers, however, users can get neccessary information from the quick start section of this readme

 ## License

 Apache Software License 2.0